rbanffy/testable_appengine/README.md

 Debugging works like you'd expect.
 You just use pdb, ipdb or pudb (ipdb and pudb seem to have a tendency not to work under the dev_appserver, but pdb is just fine).
-Rule is, use ipbd or pudb if you want to debug something that's called by a test, pdb for a live web application.
+Rule is, use ipbd or pudb if you want to debug something that's called by a test (run something like `pudb .env/bin/nosetests`), pdb for a live web application.
 Worst case scenario is that you just need to edit a little more.
 You can also easily use iPython to explore your ideas before you commit them to code.

 ![ipython prompt and ipdb in a test]